 ROCK CLIMBING INSTRUCTION MANUAL

-manual cautiously.
-Please contact Karl on cyberkarl@gmx.net
+Please contact Karl on ijustlovetoclimb@gmail.com

-if you find any mistakes.
-Handy stuff to take with: hard-hats, cellphone, climbing shoes, suncream,
+if you find any mistakes in this manual.
+Handy stuff to take with: hard-hat(helmet), cellphone, climbing shoes, suncream, harness, student card, WildCard, permits, water, chalkbag, caribiners, safety slings, bogroll, guitar,

-map/book, slings etc.
+map/book, more slings etc.

 Top-rope sports-climbs: